Royston-Soh/dow-GARCH/README.md

 Weighted Ljung-Box Test:
 Checks for autocorrelation of residuals
-Ho: Residuals are not autocorrelated
+Test Ho: Residuals are not autocorrelated
 P-value <0.05 denotes autocorrelation for the respective lags

 Adjusted Pearson Goodness-of-Fit Test:
 Helps verify whether the distribution of the error terms fits the distribution that we have chosen
-Ho: The distribution of the error terms follow the distribution chosen by us
+Test Ho: The distribution of the error terms follow the distribution chosen by us
 In our case, with P-values <0.05, we reject the null hypothesis and conclude that the normal distribution chosen by us is not a good fit for the distribution of residuals.

 Information Criteria: